Unique 'killer' questions to ask at interviews – for employers and applicants

 Asking the right questions at interview is crucial to ensuring both hiring managers and candidates have the best-possible experience

-While modern applicant tracking systems (ATS) enable employers to screen and filter candidates using so-called ‘killer’ questions, it’s at the interview stage that HR professionals and hiring managers have the best chance to gain deep insight into candidates’ background, expertise and aptitude.
-It’s worth remember, too, that the interview is an opportunity for applicants to find out about your organisation, the vacant role, and if it’s the right fit for them.
-Try using these unique questions to discover if a candidate is right for the role – or, if you’re a job-seeker, if the company and role is right for you.
+While modern applicant tracking systems (ATS) enable employers to screen and filter candidates using so-called ‘killer’ questions, it’s at the interview stage that HR professionals and hiring managers have the best chance to gain deep insight into a candidate’s background, expertise and aptitude.
+It’s worth remembering, too, that the interview is an opportunity for applicants to find out more about your organisation, the vacant role, and if it’s the right fit for them.
+Try using these unique interview questions to discover if a candidate is right for the role – or, if you’re a job-seeker, try these powerful questions to ask during the interview to discover if the company and role are right for you.

 Questions to ask the applicant during an interview

 - What is one misconception people have about you?

 - Who at your previous place of work gave you the most energy and why?

 - If you could wave a magic wand, what problem in the world would you solve and why?

 - What were your most and least satisfying jobs, and why?

 - What criteria do you use for evaluating success?